mrmcshane/docker-training/0x-secret-storage/README.md

 The command that is run when the vault instance comes online ensures that the mounted volume has the correct permissions (as we don't run vault as root), and that the vault server starts up with the specified config file.

+The vault token isn't specified here, but it will be given to you when you build the vault container for the first time.
+As the secret storage is on the volume, you can re-create the vault container and the token will work out of the box.

+If you need to re-create the vault container from scratch, be sure to delete the volume.

 ## Create Secrets